opencog/atomspace/opencog/atomspace/README.md

 Threading Design
 ----------------

-As of November 2013, all atomspace operations should be thread-safe.
+As of November 2013, all atomspace operations are thread-safe.
 This includes all AtomSpace API calls, and all public methods on Atoms, Links, Nodes, Truth and Attention values.
 Thread-safety is mildly tested in `AtomSpaceAsyncUTest` but more robust threading tests would be great.
 In addition, comprehensive multi-threaded benchmarks are sorely